ilrWebServices/registrations-d8/web/modules/custom/ilr_outreach_discounts/README.md

 2. A custom `ilr_outreach_discount` adjustment type.
 3. The custom `IlrOutreachDiscountOrderProcessor` Commerce order processor.

-Discount codes are applied by querying Salesforce in real time and applying eligibility rules as defined in `Drupal\ilr_outreach_discounts\Plugin\Commerce\InlineForm\DiscountRedemption::getEligibleClassDiscount()`.
+Discount codes are applied by querying Salesforce in real time and applying eligibility rules as defined in `Drupal\ilr_outreach_discounts\Plugin\Commerce\InlineForm\DiscountRedemption::getEligibleDiscount()`.
 These rules are checked during the checkout pane inline form validation.
 In the future, these rules may be defined in Salesforce.

 Here's a basic overview of the discount code flow: